Articles & Essays

 Howard University Human & Civil Rights Law Review, Spring 2025

-Mary B. Trevor & Cynthia Bemis Abrams, Power Plays: Women and Progressive Television Battle Quid Pro Quo Sexual Harassment in the Twentieth Century
+MARY B. TREVOR & CYNTHIA BEMIS ABRAMS Power Plays: Women and Progressive Television Battle Quid Pro Quo Sexual Harassment in the Twentieth Century

-The article parallels this material with analyses of prime-time television shows that brought stories about sexual harassment to twentieth-century viewers.
-Twenty-two episodes, originally airing between 1967 and 1999 and still available for viewing today, reflected the rapid changes in the country, its workplaces, and its academic institutions as more women entered the workplace or attended college.
-These episodes, often part of highly regarded series, depicted typical quid pro quo stories recognized in the era (i.e., a powerful white man and a subordinate or student white woman) and their consequences.
-In the stories, told from the woman’s perspective, a man in a power position (supervisor or professor) demands intimacy from a woman employee in exchange for improved job status or to avoid demotion or job loss, or from a woman student in exchange for a good grade.
+These plots were often from highly regarded series, and depicted typical quid pro quo situations.
+In their day, that usually meant a powerful white man and a white woman subordinate or student.
+As told from the woman’s perspective, a man in a power position (supervisor or professor) demands intimacy from a woman employee.
+The offer is in exchange for improved job status or to avoid demotion or job loss, or a good grade.

 Coming Soon from Bloomsbury Press